TencentARC/ArcNerf/docs/tests.md

 ## tests_datasets
 Tests for datasets.
 Including showing cameras, avg cams and test cam trajectory.
 ### tests_any_datasets
-This tests is not `unittest`.
 It will read datasets from `default.yaml`, save related visual results into results folder.
 Change the config file in `tests_datasets.__init__`.

 ------------------------------------------------------------------------